-Regularly clean your pipeline to ensure that you’re throwing out the bad prospects.
-It’s easy for leads that aren’t worth pursuing or have gone past the average sales cycle to start cluttering up your pipeline.
+Regularly clean your pipeline to ensure you’re throwing out the bad prospects.
+It’s easy for leads that aren’t worth pursuing to start cluttering up your pipeline.
 Consistently audit your pipeline, asking yourself specific questions.
 For example:

 - Are there any bottlenecks (stagnant leads)?

-- Are there any dead or low-opportunity leads that I can remove?
+- Are there any low-opportunity leads that I can remove?